Disentanglement via Latent Quantization: Discussion

 KH was funded by a Sequoia Capital Stanford Graduate Fellowship.
 Part of WD's work on this project happened during a visit to Stanford funded by the Bogue Fellowship.
 JCRW was funded by a Henry Wellcome Post-doctoral Fellowship (222817/Z/21/Z).
-This work was also in part supported by the Stanford Institute for Human-Centered AI (HAI), NSF RI \#2211258, AFOSR FA9550-23-1-0127, and ONR MURI N00014-22-1-2740. \end{ack}
+This work was also in part supported by the Stanford Institute for Human-Centered AI (HAI), NSF RI \#2211258, Air Force Office of Scientific Research (AFOSR) YIP FA9550-23-1-0127, and ONR MURI N00014-22-1-2740. \end{ack}